 Our Nonprofit Model

-Will board members have sway over what the paper covers?
+Will board members or donors have sway over what the newsroom covers?

 Can I still advertise in the newspaper and on sltrib.com?

 Yes.
 Please contact us at (801) 237-2700 or email@example.com

 I already subscribe.
 Can I make an additional donation?

 Yes and thank you!
 We welcome tax-deductible donations of any amount.
 You can either send a check, or give online here.
 The address is The Salt Lake Tribune, Inc., 90 S. 400 West, Suite 700, Salt Lake City, Utah, 84111.
 To make a donation from a donor-advised fund, please use the tax ID number 84-1878709.
 To make a gift in your trust or estate, or to transfer stock, please contact Tim Fitzpatrick at firstname.lastname@example.org.

 I still have questions.
 Who can I talk to?